ROOM TO BREATHE

 Secondhand smoke poisons the air we breathe.
-It causes disease in kids and adults who don’t even smoke51 — asthma, lung cancer, heart disease, bronchitis and pneumonia, to name a few.
-And it kills them, too: 650 Oregonians die from secondhand smoke exposure each year.52
+It causes or worsens disease in kids and adults who don’t even smoke — asthma, lung cancer, heart disease, stroke, bronchitis and pneumonia, to name a few.1 And it kills them, too: An estimated 750 Oregonians die from breathing secondhand smoke each year.4

 Secondhand smoke is especially dangerous for pregnant women, the elderly and people with chronic illnesses.1

 The Oregon Indoor Clean Air Act protects people in most workplaces in Oregon, as well as in many college campuses and restaurants.
 Yet kids and adults continue to be exposed to secondhand smoke in apartment complexes, where a neighbor’s smoke can seep through doors, windows and vents.
 Secondhand smoke also lingers in unprotected public spaces, including parks and fairgrounds, and in outdoor dining areas.